yaqwsx/bcthesis/symdivine.md

 The interpreter is represented by the `Evaluator` class in the source code and provides a similar interface to the state generators of explicit-state model checking tools like \divine.
-After initialization of the interpreter with an input \llvm bit-code, it provides a reference to so-called working multi-state (we will refer to it as the "working copy") and provides several functions that can be used to modify this working copy.
+After initialization of the interpreter with an input \llvm bitcode, it provides a reference to so-called working multi-state (we will refer to it as the "working copy") and provides several functions that can be used to modify this working copy.
 Exploration algorithm then can then write a multi-state to the working copy and use the interface of the interpreter